liris-xr/PLUME/docs/recorder/index.md

 <br/>

 The PLUME Recorder is a Unity package to record data at runtime (both in editor or built applications) without any modifications to the original project files required.
-Out of the box, the recorder will record [as much data as possible](./recorded-data/index.md) while maintaining high performances.
+Out of the box, the recorder will record as much data as possible (see the `Recorded Data` section of the documentation) while maintaining high performances.
 This includes most of the data used by researchers working with virtual environments, namely:

 - Object and player position/rotation
 - Object appearance (material, mesh)